 Seward Is The Gateway City

-Did I say impressive landscapes?
-Seward is where the mountains greet the ocean.
-The vistas are striking and unforgettable.
-And due to its location, Seward has rather temperate and mild temperatures all year long.
+Due to its location, Seward has rather temperate and mild temperatures all year long.

-Besides visiting Exit Glacier, one of my favorite things to do when I am in Seward is taking a wildlife and glacier cruise right out of the Seward harbor.
-You will NEVER ever forget seeing and hearing a glacier calving.
+Besides visiting Exit Glacier, one of my favorite things to do in Seward is taking a wildlife and glacier cruise right out of the Seward harbor.

+Trust me, you will NEVER forget seeing and hearing a glacier calving.
 Or seeing whales, puffins, and otters in their natural habitats in Resurrection Bay.

-There are several companies that offer cruises, and several different lengths of time they are offered.
 If it helps, I took a four-hour cruise once, and a 7.5-hour cruise another time I visited.
 Both were awesome.
 It depends on your budget and how much time you have.

 Tickets here: Seward: Kenai Fjords National Park 6-Hour Cruise

-Packing Tips For Your Trip To Alaska
+Packing Tips For Your Trip From Anchorage to Seward

 This unisex RFID blocking concealed travel pouch is lightweight and comes in several colors.
 It has lots of organization to give you peace of mind.
-You can keep your most valuable documents safe and secure next to your body.

-If you are planning on taking a lot of pictures with your phone you will definitely want to consider an external charging battery.
 This Anker high-speed phone charging battery is the exact one I carry with me on all of my trips.

 My daughter gifted me with this FugeTek Selfie Stick and Tripod for my birthday.
 It has Bloothtooth connectivity so it is very easy to use.
-It is made of durable aluminum and is very lightweight and easy to carry.
-I love mine and I think you will enjoy it too!
+I

 I never leave home on a trip without my Bobble filtration bottle.
 The 18.5-ounce size is perfect for travel and it will fit nicely in the pocket of a backpack or your purse.
-Also when filled with water, it is not too heavy to carry.

 You will want to bring a backpack or daypack with you to store snacks, your water bottle, phone, extra clothes, etc..
 This foldable water-resistant backpack would be great.